Core Events Overview

 Core Events in People and Behavior Analytics

-Core Events are separated from other Features and Track Events when selecting a target Feature or Track Event in Data Explorer, Paths, Funnels, Segments, and anywhere else you can select them in a list.
+Core events are separated from other features, pages, and track events when selecting a target feature, page, or track event in Data Explorer, Paths, Funnels, Segments, and anywhere else you can select them in a list.

 Visitor and Account Reports

 Core events in the Features, Pages, and Track Events pages in the Product section have a core badge and core event column that distinguish them from other tagged features, pages, and track events in the list.
 Column sorting helps you quickly find all core events in the list filtered by your selections in the Filter header.